Who We Are

 Rosie DeLuca, Financial Manager

-The Association’s annual revenue exceeded $2.5 million in FY15.
+The Association’s annual revenue exceeded $3.5M in FY20.
 Funds generated come from four different sources; the Little Italy Maintenance Assessment District (MAD), the Little Italy Business Improvement District (BID), the Little Italy Parking District, and various other programs.
 The MAD and BID include all parcels and businesses within a 48-square-block area of the North-West part Downtown San Diego.

-The BID generated approximately $120,000 in FY15.
-The BID funds provide for administration the revenues needed to promote and publicize the business district, coordinate community events and advocate on behalf of businesses.
+The BID generated approximately $147.5K in FY20.
+The BID funds provide for administration the revenues needed to fund our public relations firm, Olive Creative Strategies, promote and publicize the business district, maintain an enhanced website, coordinate community events and advocate on behalf of businesses.
 The BID boundaries are defined by South-side of W. Laurel Street on the North, Interstate-5 freeway/West-side of Front Street on the East, the North-side of W. A Street on the South and the East-side of Pacific Highway on the West.

-The Little Italy Parking District generated approximately $375,000 in FY15.
-The Parking District funds are used to create parking solutions for the Little Italy District via a community-wide valet program, 2-hours free parking on Saturdays, collaborating with the City of San Diego to maximize surface street parking by restriping streets from parallel to diagonal or perpendicular, and other parking management programs.
+The Little Italy Parking District generated approximately $938K in FY20.
+The Parking District funds are used to create parking solutions for the Little Italy District via a community-wide valet program, collaborating with the City of San Diego to maximize surface street parking by restriping streets from parallel to diagonal or perpendicular, and other parking management and pedestrian safety programs.

-An additional $1.1 million in revenues were generated in FY15 from grants, income from special events, the Little Italy Mercato (Farmers’ Market), contributions from the community supporters and carry-forward from previous FY.
+An additional $1.2M in revenues were generated in FY20 from grants, income from special events, the Little Italy Mercato (Farmers’ Market), contributions from the community supporters and carry-forward from previous FY.

 The Little Italy Association Board of Directors welcomes and encourages public input and participation in issues that affect our community.
 For more information on how you can get involved please contact the Little Italy Association at: